SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ### Model family

 NAS model is contructed by repeatedly stacking a single computational unit.
-A cell can vary in the operatioons it performs and in its connectivity parttern.
+A cell can vary in the operations it performs and in its connectivity parttern.

 A cell takes output from two previous cells as inputs and contains a number of nodes.
 Each nodes in a cell takes as input two previously constructed nodes, applies an operator to each input, and combines the output of two operators.